batteries-included/batteries-included/README.md

 Nix is what we use to ensure that all dev environments have all the software needed.
 It's a packaging system and more.
-To install it the determinate installer is the reccomended.
+To install it the determinate installer is the recommended.
 If you are using a different installer Batteries Included will need experimental (nix-command and flakes)[https://nixos.wiki/wiki/Flakes] support turned on.